Carolyn Caprioni, RN, BSN

 315.212.7338

-Casey started his career at YAP in 2003 as an Advocate in Franklin County, NY.
-Shortly after starting as an Advocate he was promoted to Assistant Director of the Franklin County Family Resolutions Program, doing Family Group Conferencing.
-In 2004 he was promoted to Director of St. Lawrence County Family Resolutions Program.
-It is here that Casey refined his skills and soon became known as the “Reunification Specialist."
-He was called upon many times to work with others to teach those skills and help to bring many “kids” back home to their community.
-He has dedicated his career at YAP to reunifying youth and their families from out-of-home placements.
+Casey started his career at YAP in 2003 as an Advocate in Franklin County, NY, and shortly after was promoted to Assistant Director of the Franklin County Family Resolutions Program, doing Family Group Conferencing.
+In 2004 Casey was promoted to Director of St. Lawrence County Family Resolutions Program.
+It is here that Casey refined his skills and soon became known as the “reunification specialist."
+He was called upon many times to work with others to teach those skills and help bring many kids back home to their community.
+Casey has dedicated his career at YAP to reunifying youth and their families from out-of-home placements.
+Casey currently is Vice President of YAP's Northeast region and oversees programs in NY, RI, CT, MI, ME, and NH.

 Casey is an avid outdoorsman, and an avid fan of Syracuse basketball and football teams… Go “Cuse”!
 He is also trustee at his local church, in Malone NY.